 The MSD with a concentration in industrial design is meant for individuals interested in advanced studies in:

 This concentration develops an understanding of contemporary industrial design issues through specialized research and design skills.
 It also prepares the graduate student for a career in industrial design education.

+Newer | The MSD in industrial design is meant for individuals interested in advanced studies in:

+This program helps students develop an understanding of contemporary industrial design issues through specialized research and design skills.
+It also prepares the graduate student for a career in industrial design education.